 Moreover, monetary transactions via smartphones have increased too.
 Because of this, leaving the smartphone grey market unchecked will only result in its growth due to high demand.
 And this is a serious concern for the official distributors.
 Therefore, NMDA is desperate for the implementation of the MDMS.

-Not only that, Mobile Phone Importers Association (MPIA) and NMDA have been slapping holograms in the phone’s box to help customers identify official imports.
+Not only that, MPIA and NMDA have been slapping holograms in the phone’s box to help customers identify official imports.
 So hopefully, the problem of mobile sales through the grey market will go away soon.
 However, it all depends upon the level of implementation from NTA.